Ophien/TCAI/README.md

 along with this program.If not, see<https://www.gnu.org/licenses/>.

-If you want to ask me any question, you can send an e-mail to Alysson.Ribeiro.Silva@gmail.com entitled as "TRUE CREATIVE AI" For social media, and other matters, you can locate me through my personal website http://alysson.thegeneralsolution.com/
+If you want to ask me any question, you can send an e-mail to Alysson.Ribeiro.Silva@gmail.com entitled as "TRUE CREATIVE AI".
+For social media, and other matters, you can locate me through my personal website http://alysson.thegeneralsolution.com/